dlr-eoc/prosEO/deploy/README.md

 The deployment of a full prosEO environment requires the following steps:
 1. Create images for the prosEO microservices (see `proseo-images/REAMDE.md`).
-2. Configure the bastion host for the prosEO Control Instance ("brain", see `bastion-control/README.md`).
+2. Configure the bastion host for the prosEO Control Instance (see `bastion-control/README.md`).
 3. Configure the Kubernetes cluster (the "hands", see `hands/README.md`).
-4. Re-run the configuration for the bastion host after adding the file `kubectl.conf` in `bastion-control/roles/install_kubectl/files`.
+4. Re-run the configuration for the bastion host after adding the file `/root/.kube/config` found on the Kubernetes master node as `kubectl.conf` in `bastion-control/roles/install_kubectl/files`.
 5. Configure the prosEO Control Instance (the "brain", see `brain/README.md`).
 6. Configure the bastion host for the prosEO PRIP (see `bastion-prip.REAMDE.md`).
 7. Configure the NFS server (see `nfs-server/README.md`).